jigcolapaolo/jigcolapaolo/README.md

 Full Stack Developer
 --------------------

-FullStack Developer sharing about my journey in tech and programming skills in Backend and Frontend.
+FullStack Developer sharing about my journey in tech and programming skills in Backend and Frontend.</br>
-I'm a self-taught developer, constantly learning about new skills and improving the ones I already have.
+I'm a self-taught developer, constantly learning about new skills and improving the ones I already have.</br>
-Always open to new collaborations whether it be in backend or frontend development.
+Always open to new collaborations whether it be in backend or frontend development.</br>
-Considering pursuing a technical degree in programming in the future.
+Considering pursuing a technical degree in programming in the future.</br>
-Currently working as a volunteer in the No Country organization as a backend and also learning more about JavaScript and React in freeCodeCamp.
+Currently working as a volunteer in the No Country organization as a backend and also learning more about JavaScript and React in freeCodeCamp.</br>

-🌍 I'm based in Argentina
+🌍 I'm based in Argentina</br>
-🖥️ See my portfolio at [Portfolio](http://juancolapaolo-portfolio.netlify.app/)
+🖥️ See my portfolio at [Portfolio](http://juancolapaolo-portfolio.netlify.app/)</br>
-✉️ You can contact me at [Jinbyos@Gmail.com](mailto:Jinbyos@Gmail.com) 🧠 I'm learning more about JavaScript and React
+✉️ You can contact me at [Jinbyos@Gmail.com](mailto:Jinbyos@Gmail.com)</br>
+🧠 I'm learning more about JavaScript and React</br>

 ### Skills